Little Women 2019 and 1990s movies vs reality: Meg March

 Ooh, this one almost looks almost accurate 1860s getting there slowly… Oh they never get there... what a disappointment!

 And look!
 Hoopskirts!
-But oh no, its ruined by the lack of fabric in the skirts, making it look stiff and ugly.
+But oh no, it’s ruined by the lack of fabric in the skirts, making it look stiff and ugly.
 It still looks 1840s on top.

 I have not addressed the hair in this post, because it can all be summed up in one sentence.